redundies/DemoRepo/README.md

 # SETTING UP GITHUB
-On August 2021, Github decided to improve transfer security by preferring SSH over HTTPS.
+On August 2021, Github decided to improve transfer security by preferring SSH over HTTPS Ports.
 This is a guide on how to setup Git and Github on your KDE Neon User Edition 22.04.
 This will probably work with Ubuntu and other Ubuntu-based Linux Distributions.
 This tutorial assumes that you already have a Github Account, and has basic knowledge on terminal usage and creating repositories. <br/>
 > :warning: **DISCLAIMER** <br/>
 > *I am a hobbyist and self-taught developer.
 I am not responsible for any breakages on your computer.
 Follow along at your own risk.* <br/> <br/>

 ### :one: STEP 1: Creating a Public Repository
+On your Github Profile Dashboard:
-Create a Public Repository.
-Create a `README.md` file. <br/><br/>
+> Create a Public Repository. <br/>
+> Create a `README.md` file.
+<br/><br/>

 ### :two: STEP 2: Installing Necessary OpenSSH Client & Other Packages
 On your terminal (Konsole), install the following: